Out of 5+ million air conditioners being sold in the US in 2019 (Source: statista.com), almost a million of them were AC units mounted on a window.

 What’s even more, it has one of the most powerful dehumidifiers for a window AC unit.
 The built-in dehumidification function can remove up to 3 whole pints of water out of your air.
 That’s quite a large number ever for a $300 stand-alone dehumidifier.

-What brings the ranking of the Frigidaire window unit down, however, is the mediocre user rating of 3.6/5.
-Going through reviews, you can see a lot of people received damaged goods which is far from ideal.
+However, what brings the ranking of the Frigidaire window unit down is the mediocre user rating of 3.6/5.
+Going through reviews, you can see many people received damaged goods, which is far from ideal.

-Nonetheless, with a bit of luck, you can order a 6,000, 8,000, 10,000 or a 12,000 BTU window air conditioner and receive it in one piece.
-In any case, due to is modern and minimalistic design the Frigidaire GRC1044T1 received the price of being the most beautiful window unit on the market.
+Nonetheless, with a bit of luck, you can order a 6,000, 8,000, 10,000, or a 12,000 BTU window air conditioner and receive it in one piece.
+In any case, due to its modern and minimalistic design, the Frigidaire GRC1044T1 received the price of being the most beautiful window unit on the market.

 #7 LG LW6017R (Most Popular And Quiet LG Unit)

 Obviously, LG is a company that makes the best HVAC devices.
-The #1 LG LW1019IVSM is a clear indication of that; the whole Dual Inverter tech was their idea.
+The #1 LG LW1217ERSM is a clear indication that; the whole Dual Inverter tech was their idea.

-Nonetheless, the LW1019IVSM model is not the most popular choice.
+Nonetheless, the LW1217ERSM model is not the most popular choice.
 This price goes to the #7 on our list: the LG LW6017R.